2013 Washington Redskins season: Honors

 Four Redskins were selected to be on the NFL Network's list of the Top 100 Players of 2013.
 Robert Griffin III is ranked at #15, Alfred Morris at #64, London Fletcher at #86, and Trent Williams at #99.

 Trent Williams, Brian Orakpo and Alfred Morris were selected to the 2014 Pro Bowl.
+Orakpo was selected to replace 49ers outside linebacker Ahmad Brooks.